Moshaunusual/silicon-savannah/silicon-pay/PHP/Mobile-Money/README.md

 "encryption_key"=>"Your-Account-Encryption-key".
 Found on top of your dashboard.

-"amount"=>"9000", Pass the Amount you are charging the user.
+"amount"=>"Charge Amount e.g 10000", Pass the Amount you are charging the user.

 "emailAddress"=>"test@gmail.com".
 Email Address of the person paying, This is where we shall send the reciept